Women and Gender Studies Program

 Advising for WGS students

-Please contact Erienne Fawcett at email@example.com for any advising questions you may have.
+It is that time of the year again.
+Please contact Erienne Fawcett at firstname.lastname@example.org for any advising questions you may have.
 Set up an appointment and we can lay out a curriculum plan for majors and minors!
 Meeting times are flexible, so let Erienne know your availabilities and she will find a time that works for you both.